Skip to main content

 Major in French and Francophone Studies

-Requirements in the Major in French and Francophone Studies begin at the FRE 115 level.
+Requirements in the General Sequence of French and Francophone Studies begin at the FRE 115 level.
 However, students may need to start in FRE 111 and/or FRE 112; these courses do not count toward the major requirements, but they do count as hours toward graduation.

 French Teacher Education Sequence